-5 ways to describe your City Year journey to your family
+Holiday Edition: Five ways to describe your City Year to your family

 ‘Tis the season for spending lots of time with family and friends.
-While you’re gathered together, it’s likely your loved ones will ask what you’re up to.
-Whether you’re currently in the middle of your service journey or getting ready to join City Year next year, you may be wondering, “How do I explain my City Year to my friends and family?”
+While you’re gathered, it’s likely your loved ones will ask what you’re up to.
+Whether you’re currently in the middle of your AmeriCorps service journey or getting ready to join City Year next year, you may be wondering, “How do I explain my City Year experience to my friends and family?”

 We’re here to help!
-Read on for five ways to bring your unique journey of becoming an AmeriCorps member to life, whether by sharing what brought you to City Year in the first place or by talking about all of the powerful ways your role does or will support students on their path to college and career.
+Here five ways to bring your unique journey of becoming an AmeriCorps member to life, whether by sharing what brought you to City Year in the first place or by talking about all of the ways your role in schools supports students on their path to college and career.

 Share what a day in your life looks, or will look like.